Pop'n Music: Challenge and Cho-Challenge Modes

 Cho-Challenge Mode (超CHALLENGE モード, "Super Challenge Mode") is similar to Challenge Mode, except that another accuracy score is added, "Cool".
 This makes songs played in these modes significantly more difficult to achieve high scores on, as the value of "Great" and "Good" are decreased.
-Starting from pop'n music portable on console releases and Pop'n Music 20 fantasia on arcade releases, "Cool" is always on, regarding to Challenge Mode and Cho-Challenge Mode are combined into one single mode.
+Starting from Pop'n Music Portable on console releases and Pop'n Music 20 Fantasia on arcade releases, "Cool" is always on, regarding to Challenge Mode and Cho-Challenge Mode are combined into one single mode.

 Osusume (オススメ, Lit.
 "Recommendation")

 Introduced in Pop'n Music 9 is Osusume (オススメ, Lit.
 "Recommendation") Mode, where the player is asked a series of questions, and the game provides an Expert course based on the player's answers.
-It was removed after Pop'n Music 11.
-Osusume was reintroduced in Pop'n Music 20: Fantasia as a song category within normal mode, containing a selection of songs the player might like, based on the player's song selection history.
+It was removed after Pop'n Music 11, but was reintroduced in Pop'n Music 20: Fantasia as a song category within normal mode, containing a selection of songs the player might like, based on the player's song selection history.

 Net Taisen Mode (NET対戦 モード, "Net Battle Mode")

-With the introduction of the e-AMUSEMENT system in Japan, pop'n music 12 Iroha is the first game to feature "Net Taisen Mode" (NET対戦 モード, "Net Battle Mode").
+With the introduction of the e-AMUSEMENT system in Japan, Pop'n Music 12 Iroha is the first game to feature "Net Taisen Mode" (NET対戦 モード, "Net Battle Mode").
 This mode allows players to compete over the e-AMUSEMENT network in real time with players on other e-AMUSEMENT-ready cabinets.
 In Pop'n Music 17 The Movie, a CPU-emulated version of this mode has been added, similar to the "Taisen" mode found on consumer releases.

 Enjoy Mode

-Starting in pop'n music 12 Iroha, "Normal Mode", the standard mode of play, has been removed, replaced instead by "Enjoy Mode".
+Starting in Pop'n music 12 Iroha, "Normal Mode", the standard mode of play, has been removed, replaced instead by "Enjoy Mode".
 Enjoy Mode is a simplified mode for beginners with a reduced song list, simple note charts, and a less complex grading system, in which the player begins with 100 points and is docked one for each note they fail to play properly.
 Enjoy Mode incorporates many of the games licensed tracks, providing most players in Japan a mode in which they know the songs and can more easily become interested in the game.
 Enjoy Mode was renamed "Easy Mode" in Pop'n Music 20 Fantasia, and removed as a whole in Pop'n Music Sunny Park, to be replaced with a new difficulty for Normal Mode: "Easy".